activisthandbook/activisthandbook/articles/organising/facilitating.md

 Another key point is to be as clear and explicit as possible at the point at which you are making a decision.
 Otherwise it is very easy for everyone to come away from the meeting with a different idea about what has been decided.

 Read out the proposal and check who agrees with it.
 Take time to check everyone has a shared understanding of what they are agreeing to.
 In a simple majority vote you would be looking for over 50% of people to support the proposal, in consensus you would need everyone to at least give their consent for the proposal to pass, even if it wasn’t everyone’s preference.
 If you don’t get enough agreement go back to the discussion stage and look for a new proposal.

+<dynamic-image imageid="6e66ddee-1243-40bb-719a-79be96bdd700" alt="A rabbit taking minutes of what the frog is saying"><p>Taking minutes can be challenging if people talk too fast, by <a target="_blank" href="https://edit.activisthandbook.org/author/tzmE91SnnrbJJXuvQNBl9rt6HK63">Joppe</a> | Generated using Dall-e</p></dynamic-image>

 ## **Power and accessibility**